 There’s nothing too predictable about the market’s trajectory in the short run, especially after a decade-long bull market.
-But we think there’s something predictable about high-quality companies: they can help an equity portfolio be better braced to withstand volatile market change.
+But we think there’s something predictable about high-quality companies: They can help an equity portfolio be braced to withstand volatile market change.

 Is volatility set to rise?

 To some, signs of rising volatility are looming over the markets.
 The yield curve’s repeated inversions seem to herald worsening economic conditions.
 Trade tensions between the United States and China as well as the European Union threaten to give way to more protracted conflict, upsetting long-term macroeconomic and geopolitical balances.
 And in our divisive political climate, the run-up to the 2020 presidential election could bring market-disruptive policy talk from both sides of the aisle.

 While the foregoing elements feel plausible as drivers of future volatility, there’s no way to reliably model volatility’s future changes.
 That said, we believe there’s plenty of empirical evidence to show that volatility is a mean-reverting series.
 So, after our long period of unusually low volatility where it appears likely on a historical basis that volatility has troughed is when you might expect a reversion to higher levels of market turmoil to ensue.

 What can investors do?
 Aim high for quality

 To help insulate a portfolio from more turbulent conditions, we believe it’s important to focus on high business quality.
 Without it, investors risk capital disruption and permanent loss when market dislocations occur.

 More than half the value of a company is derived from the future.
 To us, that means that understanding a company’s intrinsic value today requires having a good idea of its future earnings and cash flows.
 To get the best possible read on these future prospects, it helps if the company we’re trying to value is more predictable.

 What makes a company more predictable?